On The Role of Reasoning in the Identification of Subtle Stereotypes in Natural Language

-We use Vicuna-v1.3 \cite{chiang2023vicuna}, Llama-2-Chat \cite{Touvron2}, and Mistral families \cite{jiang2023mistral7b, jiang2024mixtralexperts} are used.
-Vicuna is constructed from LLaMA \cite{touvron2023llama} by instruction fine-tuning on user-shared conversations collected from ShareGPT\footnote{\url{https://sharegpt.com/}}.
-The Vicuna language model accepts a conversation history as its input.
-There are two parties in this conversation: a ``Human'' which represents the user, and an ``Assistant'' representing the LM.
+Models from the Vicuna-v1.3 \cite{chiang2023vicuna}, Llama-2-Chat \cite{Touvron2}, and Mistral families \cite{jiang2023mistral7b, jiang2024mixtralexperts} are used.
+Vicuna is constructed from the original LLaMA model \cite{touvron2023llama} through instruction fine-tuning on user-shared conversations collected from ShareGPT.
+Vicuna accepts a conversation history as its input.
+There are two parties in this conversation: a ``Human'' which represents the user and an ``Assistant'' representing the LM.
 Llama-2-Chat has been optimized for chat using RLHF \cite{bai2022traininghelpfulharmlessassistant} and has its own set of conversation prompt structures.
 Finally, the Mistral models are high-performing base models that have shown significant abilities across a wide variety of tasks.

 For each model, the zero-shot stereotype identification task is formulated as a two-turn conversation between a user and the LLM.
 To measure the impact of scale, the 13B and 33B parameter variants of Vicuna, the 13B and 70B Llama-2-Chat models, and the 7B and 8x22B versions of Mistral and Mixtral, respectively, are considered.
 Each model, regardless of size, uses the same prompt structures.
 Generation is performed using vLLM \cite{kwon2023efficient}.
 Sampling decoding to a maximum token length of $512$ is applied with a temperature of $1.0$.
 No presence or frequency penalties are used, nor is beam search.
 Model generation is early-terminated through end-of-sequence tokens.
 Additional details appear in the Technical Appendix.